jhyun0919/EnergyData/README.md

 * We propose a method for analyzing energy data from smart-buildings to make **clusters**, which are grouped with **similar patterns** and identify **abnormal energy usage events**.

-# What can EnergyData Analysis Toolkit offers
+# What can Energy Data Analysis Toolkit offers

 * The toolkit will analyze energy data from various sensors allowing you to find and understand **dependencies between each power consuming appliances**.
 * Based on sensor data analyzing results, it provides you a chance to **detect abnormal energy consuming behavior**, which is a main reason of wasting power.